FabricMC/fabric-docs/develop/items/custom-data-components.md

 ## Removing Component Value {#removing-component-value}

 You can also remove a component from your `ItemStack` if it is no longer needed.
-This is done by using the `remove()` method which takes your component type.
+This is done by using the `remove()` method, which takes in your component type.

 ```java
 stack.remove(ModComponents.CLICK_COUNT_COMPONENT);
 ```

 This method also returns the value of the component before being removed, so you can also use it like so:
+This method also returns the value of the component before being removed, so you can also use it as follows:
 ```java
 int oldCount = stack.remove(ModComponents.CLICK_COUNT_COMPONENT);
 ```